SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.1.md

 When editing a table component, you can now find a *Column appearance* section in the *Layout* tab.
 This section allows you to customize the appearance of a column.

-- To change the alignment of a column, select the column and, in the *Column appearance* section, set *Alignment* to "Left", "Center" or "Right".

-- To change the appearance of a column using presets, in the *Column appearance* section, do the following:
+To change the appearance of a column using presets, in the *Column appearance* section, do the following:

 1. In the selection box, select the column of which you want to change the appearance.
 1. Click the preview to expand a list of available presets.
 1. Select the preset that you want to be applied to the column.

    Available presets:

    - *Left*: Align the content to the left.
    - *Center*: Align the content in the center.
    - *Right*: Align the content to the right.
    - *Icon*: Display an icon instead of text.
    - *Link*: Make the text appear as a link.
    - *Background*: Add a background color to the cell.

    To tweak the preset you selected, click the ellipsis button (*...*) and select *Edit preset*.
 This will open the template editor, which will allow you to fully customize the column appearance.

 > [!NOTE]
 >